Skip to main content

 Sućurac Castle, locally known as Kaštel Sućurac or simply Kaštilac, lies in the town of Kaštel Sućurac, in the county of Split-Dalmatia in Croatia.

-The first fortification at this site, then a rock near the seashore, was a defensive tower built by the Archbishop of Split, Andrea dei Benzi di Gualdo, in 1392.
-It served to protect the church estate and the villagers of a small settlement, called Putalj, located further up the Kozjak hill.
+The first fortification at this site, originally a rock near the seashore, was a defensive tower built by the Archbishop of Split, Andrea dei Benzi di Gualdo, in 1392.
+It was intended to protect the church estate and the villagers of a small settlement called Putalj, located further up the Kozjak hill.

-After the fall of Bosnia to the Ottoman Empire in 1463, Dalmatia, being part of the Venetian Republic, faced the danger of Ottoman invasions.
-Local landowners; the Split Archbishopric, monasteries and nobles from Trogir and Split, therefore wished to protect their estates and the villagers working for them.
-So, during the following decades they started to build 17 fortifications and fortified 12 villages along the coast of the Kaštela Bay, between Trogir and Split.
-The old tower of Sućurac was strengthened already in 1474.
+After Bosnia fell to the Ottoman Empire in 1463, Dalmatia, which was part of the Venetian Republic, faced the threat of Ottoman invasions.
+Local landowners—the Split Archbishopric, monasteries, and nobles from Trogir and Split, aimed to defend their estates and the villagers who worked for them.
+During the following decades, they began constructing 17 fortifications and fortifying 12 villages along the coast of Kaštela Bay, between Trogir and Split.
+The old tower of Sućurac was reinforced as early as 1474.

-In 1488 the tower was further incorporated into a newly built fortified summer residence for Bartolomeo Averoldi, the Archbishop of Split.
-The site grew into a town by itself, and the castle got its final form in 1509.
-By then, it was part of the town's defenses and connected to the town wall.
+In 1488, the tower was further incorporated into a newly built fortified summer residence for Bartolomeo Averoldi, the Archbishop of Split.
+The site developed into a town of its own, and the castle acquired its final form in 1509.
+By that time, it was part of the town's defenses and connected to the city wall.

-The complex of buildings that make up Sućurac Castle are now a quiet small neighborhood with residences, a shop and a small museum.
+Today, only the base of the old tower remains.
+I don’t know how or when it disappeared.
+The complex of buildings that make up Sućurac Castle is now a quiet, small neighborhood with residences, a shop, and a small museum.
 A picturesque site.

 Gallery